atong01/conditional-flow-matching/README.md

 Conditional Flow Matching is a fast way to train Continuous Normalizing Flow (CNF) models.
 CFM is a simulation-free training objective for continuous normalizing flows that allows conditional generative modeling and speeds up training and inference.
 See [this http link](https://arxiv.org/abs/2302.00482) for the preprint.

 Under this general framework we introduce Optimal Transport Conditional Flow Matching (OT-CFM).
 OT-CFM creates dynamical optimal transport flows between marginal distributions by introducing an optimal transport condition.
+This can also be extended to Schrödinger Bridges either in the deterministic setting (

 ## Examples